p-nath/ml_models_from_scratch/README.md

 	- get the closest k training datapoints and return the most commonly occuring label as the label of the test datapoint
 4. Compare with labels of the testset and print accuracy in percentage.

+---

+NB: All the algorithms have been implemented using *Understanding Machine Learning: From Theory to Algorithms* as a reference.